UPDATED: JANUARY 17, 2023 | 1 MIN READ

 - Good Student Discount: If you are a student and your grades are good, then you may qualify for this discount.
 You can save up to 10% on your insurance by being a good student.

 - Driver’s Education Discount: If you take driver’s education courses, then there is a chance that you will be eligible for this discount.
-The amount of savings varies between different companies, but it can range from $10 to $200.
+The savings varies between different companies, but it can range from $10 to $200.

 How much is car insurance in Alabama per month?